Visual-Meta

 • Click to Access Citation Information.
 Click on a citation to open the cited document directly, not just a download page [quick demo]

 • Flexible Views.
-Change the view of the document as you see fit, to see it as an outline, see how glossary terms connect, and view citations maps with ease [quick demo]
+Change the view of the document as you see fit [quick demo]

 Rich & Open